ponticelli/blog-posts/01-async/post.md

 end
 ```

-This might be a good topic for a future blog post...
+Maintaining the sequencing of async code will be covered in the next
+blog post!

 ## Wrap-up